So3tan/alx-system_engineering-devops/0x00-shell_basics/README.md

-list of your current directory
+the working directory to the user’s home directory